BT Sport isn’t the cheapest channel out there but it is possible to pay less, and sometimes even get it for free.

 Get it with your broadband

-If you get your internet services from BT itself then you can get the BT Sport channels for an extra charge each month.
-This starts from £15 a month and you can watch via the BT Sport App, or goes up if you also add other BT TV channels and get a Freeview Box to plug into your TV.
+If you get your internet services from BT or Plusnet then you can get the BT Sport channels for an extra charge each month.
+This starts from £15 a month and you can watch via the BT Sport App.
+It goes up if you also add other BT TV channels and get a Freeview Box to plug into your TV.